Sambeth/dend-capstone-project/README.md

 * bnf_chemicals
 * bnf_products
 * bnf_presentations

 Better explanation of bnf codes can be found [here](https://ebmdatalab.net/prescribing-data-bnf-codes/)

 The practice_list_size_and_gd_count.csv is broken into a facts and dimension tables namely;
 * practices
 * groups

-The practice_prescribing.csv is used as the main facts table where all the tables connect to directly or indirectly.
+The practice_prescribing.csv is used as the main facts table (prescriptions) where all the tables connect to directly or indirectly.

 You can an ERD view of the snowflake schema [here](Capstone%20Udacity%20Project.png).
 You can also find the data dictionary [here](data_dictionary.md)

+## OBJECTIVES OF DATA MODEL
+* To see some trends in drugs being prescribed.
+For instance based on the months it can be determined which drugs are prescribed the most by looking at the bnf_chapter the drug belongs to and the condition of patients.
+This will make it easy to determine outbreaks and at what time it started.

+* Can seasons be detected based on the type of drugs being described.
+Based on drugs prescribed or dispensed at certain times of the year could show seasonality.
+For instance before winter starts a lot of people usually go for flu shots.
+This could make it easy to predict that we are about to enter flu season which also means winter is about to start.

+* What patients are receiving certain services whether dispensing or medical services.
+The kind of drugs prescribed could also show what kind of patient is being serviced.
+Some drugs will usually go to mentally ill patients and some will go the elderly.

 ## ETL MODEL
 On a month to month basis data from all csv files is pushed to the s3 bucket.